youwen5/web/routes/writing/+reading-chinese-on-kindle-scribe.typ

 This article will specifically target the Scribe, but it should also work on the latest other models.

-Here’s the deal: the Kindle is definitely designed for a Latin-reading audience.
+Here's the deal: the Kindle is definitely designed for a Latin-reading audience.
 It comes with a large selection of Latin fonts and no CJK fonts.
 Many Chinese books are not available on the e-bookstore.
 The latter is an easy fix;
 you can obtain Chinese ebooks however you like from other storefronts and load them onto the Kindle through Calibre or your preferred methods.
 However, the issue remains of font selection.
 By default, CJK characters _are_ displayed, but switches weirdly between sans and serif (Song/Ming) glyphs.
-Also, if you don’t like the builtin system font, tough luck.
+Also, if you don't like the builtin system font, tough luck.

 Luckily, the Kindle actually allows you to load custom fonts, a little-known feature.
 All you have to do is download the fonts onto your computer and drop